- Why won't my dachshund lose weight?

 Okay, so you are strict about mealtimes and portions for your Dachshund, but you live amongst a big family that does not care very much for your regime.
 They take one look at your dog’s puppy eyes, and their hearts melt.
 They end up feeding extra food to the dog outside your schedule without you even coming to know.

 Result?
-Your doxie does not lose weight despite your clockwork and diligently planned out meals.
+Your doxie does not lose weight despite your clockwork and diligently planned meals.
 Such non-accomplishments can be frustrating for you and detrimental to your dog’s health.
 It is best to have an open talk with the family if you notice this happening too frequently.

 Just the Right Weight

-When trying to make your Dachshund lose weight, do measure frequently so that it does not become underweight.
+When trying to make your Dachshund lose weight, measure frequently so that it does not become underweight.
 Less than ideal weight in dogs can also cause severe long-term health issues.
 Maintain a schedule and visit your vet regularly to ensure your dog exhibits just the right weight.

 Also, work with your vet to determine any underlying issues of obesity before they get too serious.
 Help your doxie lose weight by walking, playing, and having fun together.